 - Any beliefs or practices that prevented Christians from obeying laws.

-- Any beliefs or practices that prevented Christians from patriotism.
+- Any beliefs or practices that prevented Christians from being typical, patriotic citizens.

 - Any beliefs or practices that prevented Christians from filling public office.